pschatzmann/arduino-audio-tools/README.md

 - Additional Stream implementations: MemoryStream, UrlStream, I2SStream, A2DPStream, PrintStream
 - Converters
 - Musical Notes (with frequencies of notes)
-- SineWaveGenerator (to generate some sine tone)
+- SineWaveGenerator (to generate a sine tone) and [Mozzi](https://sensorium.github.io/Mozzi/) for more complex scenario
 - NBuffer (Multi buffer for writing and reading of (audio) data)
 - TimerAlarmRepeating (e.g. for sampling audio data using exact times) [ESP32 only]
 - A Wav Encoder and Decoder